Staff profile

 Experience in industry

-I spent over 20 years as a teacher in Primary and Secondary education, including working in Pupil Referral Unit and as an Advisory Teacher for Behaviour across 21 schools in west London.
-I have spent the last nine years in Higher Education, including six of them as the ITE Lead in SEN at Canterbury Christ Church University.
+I spent over 20 years as a teacher in Primary and Secondary education, including working in Pupil Referral Unit and as an Advisory Teacher for Behaviour across 21 schools in West London.
+I have spent the last fourteen years in Higher Education, predominantly focussing on Special Educational Needs and Disabilities.

 International experience

-I recently worked as an International Adviser to the World Bank, on a project looking at SEN in-service training for Palestinian teachers.
-This involved a site visit to Palestine and working closely with Palestinian colleague’s top devise a structured programmed for delivery in 2017.
+I have also worked as an International Adviser to the World Bank, on a project looking at SEN in-service training for Palestinian teachers.
+This involved a site visit to Palestine and working closely with Palestinian colleagues top devise a structured program for delivery in 2017.
 This work won the 2018 Times Higher Education International Impact Award.

 I have also worked in Vietnam, establishing partnership agreements for bilateral exchanges and as a researcher and teacher as part of ERASMUS+ funded exchange with the University of Zaragoza in Teurel, Spain.
-In the last 2 years I have supported blateral ERASMUS exchanges with students in Nijmegen and Zwolle, in the Netherlands.#
+In the last 2 years, I have supported bilateral ERASMUS exchanges with students in Nijmegen and Zwolle, in the Netherlands.

 I have most recently undertaken research in California, US looking at the language teachers use around SEND and Inclusion.
 This fully-funded project was the first stage of a multi-national investigation.